 Risk Management - The Council is committed to its risk management and business continuity strategies.
 Executive Committee consider a Budget Risk Register whilst deliberating on the appropriate rate to be set for the forthcoming financial year.
 Operational risk registers are in place to support most Service Plans.
-Internal Audit have made recommendations for improvement in relation to risk management.
-The Council Risk Management Policy and Corporate Risk Register have both been updated in accordance with recommendations.
+The Council Risk Management Policy and Corporate Risk Register have both been updated during the financial year.

-Financial Management - The Council's internal financial control is based on a framework of regular management information, financial regulations, administrative procedures, management supervision and systems of delegation.
+Financial Management - The Council's internal financial control is based on a framework of regular reporting of management information, financial regulations, administrative procedures, management supervision and systems of delegation.
 The systems of internal financial control provide reasonable assurance that assets are safeguarded, transactions are authorised and properly recorded and that material errors or irregularities are either prevented or would be swiftly detected.
 The Director of Finance is formally appointed as the Council's Responsible Financial Officer.
 Under the terms of the Accounts and Audit Regulations 2018, this officer is required to determine the Council's accounting records and control systems.
 He has a responsibility for ensuring the proper administration of the Council's financial affairs.
 As a Chief Officer of the Council, he is a member of the Chief Officers Management Team and attends Council and Executive Committee meetings, and other Committee meetings as required.
 He reports regularly to the Executive Committee on matters of financial importance and significance.
 A senior member of the Finance Department attends other Committee meetings.